mgrewe/ovmf/INSTALLATION.md

     conda activate ovmf
     conda install git git-lfs

+We tested with Python version 3.9, but the OVMF should also run on newer versions (please report any issues).

 ## 1.3 Clone OVMF repository

 Now, clone the git repository by execution of: